Donald Trump says he will not attend Joe Biden’s inauguration

 There have been discussions at the White House about Mr Trump leaving Washington on January 19th, a source familiar with the matter said.
 He is expected to travel to his Florida resort, the source said.

-In the earlier video statement, Mr Trump committed to a “seamless transition of power” as he conceded the race and condemned supporters who rioted at the US Capitol.
+In the earlier video statement, Mr Trump committed to a “seamless transition of power” as he conceded the race and condemned supporters who rioted at the US Capitol on Wednesday.

 Mr Trump spoke out against the violence seen in Washington DC on Wednesday, calling it a “heinous attack” that left him “outraged by the violence, lawlessness and mayhem”.